webpro-nl/knip/packages/docs/src/content/docs/explanations/plugins.md

 Knip uses [entry files][2] as starting points to scan your source code and resolve other internal files and external dependencies.
 The dependency graph can be statically resolved through the `require` and `import` statements in those source files.
-However, configuration files often reference external dependencies in different ways.
-Knip uses plugins to parse configuration files to find those dependencies.
+However, configuration files reference external dependencies in various ways.
+Knip uses a plugin for each tool to parse configuration files and find those dependencies.

 In this example we look at [Knip's ESLint plugin][3].
 The default `config` file patterns include `.eslintrc.json`.
 Here's a minimal example: